I recently read a book about succeeding in today’s economy.

 “Deep Work are professional activities performed in a state of distraction-free concentration that push your cognitive capabilities to their limit.”

-You can achieve this by adding routines and rituals into your work day.
+You can achieve this by adding routines and rituals into your workday.
 This builds up habits and cuts down on the willpower needed to maintain your concentration.

 For example, figure out where you’ll work, how long you’ll work, and how you’ll support your work.
 This way, you’ll be producing consistently high-quality work in the time you have available.
+Basically, you’re building a deep focused mind.
+Basically, you’re building

 The next time you’re waiting for your friend and you get the itch to check your phone, don’t.
 Embrace the boredom.